Home / Stroke Test – Screening for Stroke Symptoms

 Other risk factors for stroke, many of which of you can control, include:

-Depending on the results of your stroke screening, the cardiologist may recommend additional testing, or treatment.
+Depending on the results of your screening, the stroke doctor may recommend additional testing, or treatment.

 Dr. Steven Reisman is an internationally recognized cardiologist and heart specialist.
 He is a member of the American College of Cardiology, American Heart Association, and a founding member of the American Society of Nuclear Cardiology.